-8.2 A student eligible to appear for End Semester Examination, but absent from a subject(s) or has failed in the End Examination may appear for that subject(s) at the Supplementary Examination.

-8.3 When a student is detained due to shortage of attendance, he may be re-admitted whenever the concerned semester commences after fulfillment of the academic requirements.
+- 9.2.
+A student eligible to appear for End Semester Examination, but absent from a subject(s) or has failed in the End Examination may appear for that subject(s) at the Supplementary Examination. - 9.3.
+When a student is detained due to shortage of attendance, he may be re-admitted whenever the concerned semester commences after fulfillment of the academic requirements.
 However, the academic regulations applicable are those that existed when he was first admitted.
 After the revision of the regulations, the students of the previous batches will be given two chances for passing in their failed subjects, one supplementary and the other regular.
-If the students cannot clear the subjects in the given two chances, they shall be given equivalent subjects as per the revised regulations which they have to pass in order to obtain the required number of credits.

-8.4.
-All the papers are for 100 marks with 40% for internal evaluation and 60% for end examination.
+If the students cannot clear the subjects in the given two chances, they shall be given equivalent subjects as per the revised regulations which they have to pass in order to obtain the required number of credits. - 9.4.
+All the papers are for 100 marks with 25% for internal evaluation and 75% for end examination.
 The degree will be awarded after successful completion of all the semester papers and submission of project report followed by viva-voce.
 The teaching methodology should emphasize on case study approach wherever appropriate with cases being of recent origin.

-9. Award of Class:
+10.Award of Class:

-After a student has satisfied the requirements prescribed for the completion of the program and is eligible for the award of MBA Degree he shall be placed in one of the following classes:
+After a student has satisfied the requirements prescribed for the completion of the programme, becomes eligible for the award of MBA Degree, he shall be placed in one of the following three classes based on the CGPA